GaochangWu/lfepicnn/README.md

 ***********************************************************************************************************
-Matlab demo code for "Light Field Reconstruction Using Deep Convolutional Network on EPI" (CVPR 2017)
+Matlab demo code for "Light Field Reconstruction Using Convolutional Network on EPI and Extended Applications" (TPAMI 2019)
 ***********************************************************************************************************

 Note: